isabella232/markup_test_cases/wealth_dynamics.md

 # Wealth Distribution Dynamics

-In addition to what\'s in Anaconda, this lecture will need the following
+In addition to what's in Anaconda, this lecture will need the following
 libraries:

 ```ipython